Dynamic Local Average Treatment Effects in Time Series: Introduction

-For example, consider heteroskedasticity-based identification of the causal effects of monetary policy {[}cf. \citet{rigobon:2003} and \citet{nakamura/steinsson:2018}{]} where the instrument indicates whether there was an FOMC announcement on each date in the sample and the treatment variable is equal to the variance of a short-term interest rate.
+The economic intuition behind the continuity assumption is that the policy transmission mechanism evolves gradually.
+For example, consider heteroskedasticity-based identification of monetary policy effects {[}cf. \citet{rigobon:2003} and \citet{nakamura/steinsson:2018}{]} where the instrument indicates whether there was an FOMC announcement on each date in the sample and the treatment variable is equal to the variance of a short-term interest rate.
 Here compliers are defined as observations for which the volatility of the policy variable (change in short-term interest rate) increases if and only if there is an FOMC announcement.
-Suppose that there is an FOMC announcement on a given date of interest so that we do not observe the potential treatment assignment under the counterfactual instrument value indicating the absence of an announcement.
-Although the mean treatment assignment under non-announcement is unobserved at this date, it can be recovered if mean treatment assignments are a smooth function of time by computing an average of nearby days without an announcement.
-Under an additional assumption of deterministic complier status, the complier status of the date in question can be estimated and tested by comparing local means of the treatment variable, one corresponding to nearby dates for which an announcement occurred and the other corresponding to nearby dates for which it did not.\footnote{Even though we focus on a time series setting, our identification results immediately apply to cross-sectional settings with spatial data provided that the temporal distance between observations is interpreted as geographical distance, and analogous continuity assumptions are imposed over space.} Applying our identification results and tests to the heteroskedasticity-based identification of monetary policy effects, we find that about 75\% of observations are compliers while the non-compliers are primarily concentrated in the early zero lower bound period, when the central bank could no longer lower interest rates and forward guidance was not aggressive.
+Suppose there is an FOMC announcement on a particular date.
+We then observe the treatment assignment under the realized instrument value but do not observe the counterfactual treatment assignment that would have occurred in the absence of the announcement.
+Continuity implies that the mean treatment assignment under the counterfactual state can be approximated using nearby non-announcement dates.
+More generally, continuity allows information from neighboring periods to recover the unobserved potential treatment assignments.
+Economically, this assumption reflects the idea that, e.g., firms do not suddenly stop responding to short-term interest rates, nor do institutional features of financial markets abruptly change from one day to the next.
+As a result, the complier status of the date in question can be estimated and tested by comparing local means of the treatment, one corresponding to nearby dates for which an announcement occurred and the other corresponding to nearby dates for which it did not.\footnote{Our identification results immediately apply to cross-sectional settings with spatial data provided that the temporal distance between observations is interpreted as geographical distance, and analogous continuity assumptions are imposed over space.} Applying our identification results and tests to the heteroskedasticity-based identification of monetary policy, we find that about 60\% of observations are compliers while the non-compliers are primarily concentrated in the early zero lower bound period, when the central bank could no longer lower interest rates and forward guidance was not aggressive.
+Here identification of the complier dates allows one to determine when the policy transmission mechanism is active and assess time variation in policy effectiveness.